Resource Planning in Project Management

 Resource Planning in Project Management can play a pivotal role.
 But, you should first understand what is a Resource Plan all about.

-Resource Planning is the process of allocation of tasks to team members.
+Resource Planning is the process of allocating tasks to team members.
 This allocation will happen to team members not as such but based on their capability and skill set.
 Whoever you feel fit for a particular task will get that task in the project.
 In turn, it will be possible to improve the efficiency of each team member.
-This can happen by helping teams with the management of their capacity and budget.
+This can happen by helping teams manage their capacity and budget.

-Now, you know what is Resource Planning.
+Now, you know what Resource Planning is.
 So, what is a Resource Plan?
-You can compare it to a document that contains the complete Resource Planning that you have done for effective Project Management.
+You can compare it to a document containing the complete Resource Planning you have done for effective Project Management.
 A well-created Resource Plan will specify the exact quantities of the essential resources that can be stored.
-It can also denote resources that cannot be stored like labor or machinery.
+It can also denote resources like labor or machinery that cannot be stored.

 Why Should You Have Resource Planning?